prismicio/javascript-jquery-starter/README.md

-## Starter project for client side projects using JQuery
+## Starter project for client side app aith JQuery

 This is a purely client side application that will connect to any [prismic.io](https://prismic.io) repository.
 It uses the prismic.io JavaScript developement kit, and provide a few helpers to integrate with JQuery and a templating engine.